Associate Teaching Professor

 My research endeavors originated at The University of Iowa with a project studying ACL (anterior cruciate ligament) injuries in female Division I collegiate athletes and neuromuscular responses measured by EMG (electromyography) in order to prevent non-contact ACL injuries through neuromuscular training.
 At Reebok, my work focused on footwear biomechanics research, footwear technology design & development and testing of advanced concepts in athletic footwear and sporting goods.

-- 2018 Outstanding Teachers of First Year Engineering – May 2018, awarded at COE Awards Banquet
+- Outstanding Teacher of First Year Engineering – May 2018, awarded at COE Awards Banquet

 - The Effective or Innovative Use of Technology in Teaching Award Course Enhancement.
 Awarded by Northeastern University's EdTech Center, Spring 2006.

 - Ocif*, J., Sabick, M., "A shoe-mounted ultrasonic 3D motion tracking system for training and competition," U.S. Olympic Committee, Sports Science & Technology Division, Colorado Springs.
 Winner Engineering Design Contest 1996.

 - Love, J. O. (2022).
 Aligning to the 2016 Massachusetts Science, Technology & Engineering Curriculum Frameworks: Prek-5 STEAM Education Where Engineering Is the “Keystone”.
 Available from Dissertations & Theses @ Northeastern University; ProQuest One Academic.
 (2659594263). https://www.proquest.com/dissertations-theses/aligning-2016-massachusetts-science-technology/docview/2659594263

 - Duggan, C., Love, J.O., Fuchs, N.L., Chernich, E. and Fung, B. (2020)